cwilper/dspace-perftest/report/2019-05-31-6.3/details-browse.md

 | 738 bytes | .01 | /themes/Mirage2/images/favicon.ico |
 | 4KB | 0 | /themes/Mirage2/images/apple-touch-icon.png |

-## Transaction details

-The following tables show average number of bytes and seconds per request, observed during the single-threaded phase of the test.
-Numbers **in bold** below are higher than most, and may be worth looking into in more detail.

 ### Browse-B-ByTitleBig20 requests

 | Bytes/request | Seconds/request | Path |
 | - | - | - |
 | 43KB | **3.55** | /browse?type=title |

-## Transaction details

-The following tables show average number of bytes and seconds per request, observed during the single-threaded phase of the test.
-Numbers **in bold** below are higher than most, and may be worth looking into in more detail.

 ### Browse-C-ByTitleBig100 requests